 |Resident Evil Village||GeForce GTX 1050 Ti (4GB)||GeForce GTX 1070 (8GB)|

 |Watch Dog Legions||GeForce GTX 970 (4 GB)||GeForce RTX 2060S (8GB)|

 |Assassin’s Creed Valhalla||GeForce GTX 960 (4GB)||GeForce GTX 1080 (8GB)|

 |Elden Ring||GeForce GTX 1060 (3GB)||GeForce GTX 1070 (8GB)|

 |Red Dead Redemption 2||GeForce GTX 770 (2GB)||GeForce GTX 1060 (6GB)|

-For Latest AAA Games 4GB Graphics Card is JUST Sufficient
+For the Latest AAA Games 4GB Graphics Card is JUST Sufficient

-AAA games a completely different story as compared to eSports titles.
-AAA tiles have a robust requirement for a graphics card particularly if you want to play the game at epic settings.
+AAA games are a completely different story as compared to eSports titles.
+AAA tiles have a robust requirement for a graphics card, particularly if you want to play the game in epic settings.

-Playing the game at ultra or epic settings would require a graphics card even better than the one stipulated in the official recommended requirements.
+Playing the game at ultra or epic settings would require a graphics card even better than the one stipulated in the officially recommended requirements.

 Again, the exact model you have would generally dictate how well it can run the game.
-For instance NVIDIA GeForce GTX 1050Ti would have a hard time running the newer AAA titles while the GTX 1650 Super should at least enable you to play the heavier games at medium graphics.
+For instance, NVIDIA GeForce GTX 1050Ti would have difficulty running the newer AAA titles, while the GTX 1650 Super should at least enable you to play the heavier games at medium graphics.